saragcorreia/optimModels/doc/optimization.rst

 Under/Over expression
 ~~~~~~~~~~~~~~~~~~~~~~
-To performe a under/over expression optimization the multiplied factors levels should be given as argument.
+To perform a under/over expression optimization the multiplied factors levels should be given as argument.

 ::